suchanek/repo_vis/README.md

   - Simple ASCII progress bars and percentage updates in the status display during rendering.
   - Automatic calculation of total triangle (face) count for classes, methods, functions, and connections.
   - Triangle count is shown in the window title upon completion.
+  - Color-coded status messages for better visibility and user feedback.

 ## Installation